The UK high street has undoubtedly never faced such a difficult period in attracting customers.

-Superdrug have made sure that all of their stores have an updated Google My Business page complete with contact information, opening hours, reviews and images available.
+Superdrug has made sure that all of their stores have an updated Google My Business page complete with contact information, opening hours, reviews and images available.

 Putting importance behind local SEO means that if a consumer is browsing and is looking for health & beauty stores close by, Superdrug listings will appear.
 Another important tactic for converting a digital shopper into a physical one.

-Rather than remaining stagnant and continuing to sell products in exactly the same way, Superdrug have seriously considered how their customers like to shop and tailored different ways for them to combine online browsing with shopping in-store.
+Rather than remaining stagnant and continuing to sell products in the same way, Superdrug has seriously considered how their customers like to shop and tailored different ways for them to combine online browsing with shopping in-store.

 In this way, they have remained innovative and reactive to changing trends in the average consumer, meaning they continue to drive footfall in their physical stores up and down the UK.